ObservanceAi/MapToPoster-GUI/README.md

 I used ChatGPT to add some features that I wanted to the program in a GUI format and then packaged that as a single executable or a directory with dependencies inside it.
 All of this is pushed in the Zipped Release.
 I might update this in the future if I make more changes.
+My version is a little behind the official release documentation below and the files from the fork.

 # City Map Poster Generator